sbell423/Spencerbell.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
+My name is Spencer Bell.
 I have the following qualities:

-- I rock a great mustache
+- Only make 4 point plays in basketball
-- I'm extremely loyal to my family
+- I stash my cash in my mattress

 What else do you need?